 Lewis’s argument comes in two parts.
-First, he argues that a lottery to determine punishments for those convicted of crimes would be fair.
+First, he argues that a lottery to determine the sentences for those convicted of crimes would be fair.
 Second, he argues that the way our system treats attempted crimes amounts to a lottery: attempting to commit a crime amounts to entering the lottery and whether you succeed or not is the random element that determines whether you get the payoff of punishment.
 Taken together, this seems to show that our system’s treatment of attempted crimes is fair.

 The first part